CTOpenData/data-visualization-guidelines/data-visualization-steps/3_identify_data_to_highlight.md

 ---
 layout: page
 title: 3.
-Create metadata
+Identify and prioritize the data points or trends you want to highlight.
-parent: Data publication steps
+parent: Data visualization steps
-nav_order: 6
+nav_order: 5
 ---

 # 3. Create metadata